 - All students will conduct two practice interviews with actors role-playing children in suspected abuse situations.

-- A written closed-book essay test regarding knowledge relevant to child interviewing will take place at the beginning of Day five.
+- Students must pass a written closed-book essay test regarding knowledge relevant to child interviewing that will take place at the beginning of Day five.

 - None for WA State law enforcement, prosecutors, CPS and child interviewers;

 - Deadline: If, for any reason, it becomes necessary to cancel the application, you must notify the Registrar via email

 seven days prior to class.

 - Cancellation Fee: $100 for Mandated / $500 for Non-Mandated.